nodejs-mobile/nodejs-mobile/doc/contributing/collaborator-guide.md

 Treat commits that introduce new core modules with extra care.

-Check if the module's name conflicts with an existing ecosystem module.
-If it does, choose a different name unless the module owner has agreed in writing to transfer it.
+New modules must only be added with the `node:` prefix.

+When adding promises to an existing API, add `/promises` (`inspector/promises`, etc.).
+Apply the `semver-major` label to the addition.

-If the new module name is free, register a placeholder in the module registry as soon as possible.
+If the new module name is free in npm, register a placeholder in the module registry as soon as possible.
 Link to the pull request that introduces the new core module in the placeholder's `README`.

+If the module name is not free and the module is not widely used, contact the owner to see if they would be willing to transfer it to the project.

+We register a placeholder without the `node:` prefix whenever possible to avoid confusion and typosquatting attacks.

 For pull requests introducing new core modules:

 * Allow at least one week for review.
-* Land only after sign-off from at least two TSC members.
+* Land only after sign-off from at least two TSC voting members.
 * Land with a [Stability Index][] of Experimental.
 The module must remain Experimental until a semver-major release.